 Anna Orlikowska received an MFA degree from the School of the Art Institute of Chicago (2016) and a BFA degree from the Gerrit Rietveld Academie in Amsterdam (2013).
-She was awarded with prizes and scholarship: Mondriaan Fund Werkbijdrage Young Talent (2017), Adam Mickiewicz Institute Grant (2016), Clare Rosen and Samuel Edes Foundation Prize for Emerging Artists, Finalist Award (2016), Prins Bernhard Cultuurfonds— Van Eck-Vollgraff Fonds (2014), as well as Full Merit New Artist Society Scholarship Award, The School of the Art Institute of Chicago (2014).
-In 2017 she was an artist-in-residence at Residency Unlimited in Brooklyn and LES Studio Program in New York City.
-The artist took part, among others, in the following exhibitions: The Witnessing Event, El Museo de Los Sures, Brooklyn, New York (2017), Martin, Orlikowska, Van Loan, The Suburban, Milwaukee (2016), Can you hear me?, CCA Ujazdowski Castle in Warsaw (solo show, 2015), Material Immaterialities, Gallery Sector 2337, Chicago (2015); Generation 2015, Looiersgracht 60, Amsterdam (2015); Open Studios, SAIC, Chicago (2014), The Eyes of the Skin, New Shelter Plan, Copenhagen (duo show, 2014); What is not yet, TAC Gallery, Rio de Janeiro (2014); Graduation Show, Gerrit Rietveld Academie, Amsterdam (2013); Oasis, Casa do Povo, Sao Paulo (2013).
+She was awarded with prizes and scholarships: Mondriaan Fund Werkbijdrage Young Talent (2017), Adam Mickiewicz Institute Grant (2016), Clare Rosen and Samuel Edes Foundation Prize for Emerging Artists, Finalist Award (2016), Prins Bernhard Cultuurfonds— Van Eck-Vollgraff Fonds (2014), as well as Full Merit New Artist Society Scholarship Award, The School of the Art Institute of Chicago (2014).
+In 2017 she was an artist-in-residence at Residency Unlimited in Brooklyn, New York and at LES Studio Program in New York City.
+The artist took part, among others, in the following exhibitions: Re-enacting the content of a box (performance), Randy Alexander Gallery, Chicago; The Witnessing Event, El Museo de Los Sures, Brooklyn, New York (2017); Martin, Orlikowska, Van Loan, The Suburban, Milwaukee (2016); Can you hear me?, CCA Ujazdowski Castle in Warsaw (solo show, 2015); Material Immaterialities, Gallery Sector 2337, Chicago (2015); Generation 2015, Looiersgracht 60, Amsterdam (2015); Open Studios, SAIC, Chicago (2014); The Eyes of the Skin, New Shelter Plan, Copenhagen (duo show, 2014); What is not yet, TAC Gallery, Rio de Janeiro (2014); Graduation Show, Gerrit Rietveld Academie, Amsterdam (2013); Oasis, Casa do Povo, Sao Paulo (2013).
 Her work has been reviewed in magazines such as ArtReview (2013).

 View full CV >>